arlac77/repository-provider/README.md

 ### list

-List provider objects of a given type
+List provider objects of a given type.

 #### Parameters